OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:wave}
 $$

 The wave model generates oscillatory behavior with amplitude modulated by the parameter $a$.
-It is used for spatial processes with wave-like or periodic structures, such as oceanographic or atmospheric data.[^chiles]
+It is used for spatial processes with wave-like or periodic structures, such as oceanographic or atmospheric data. {cite:p}`ma_2001`

 ---